tr1eder/edge-sampling/README.md

 # Edge-sampling
-A work-in-progress on sampling edges/triangles or other structures in a large social network by exploiting the core-periphery structure.
+A work-in-progress on sampling edges or other structures in a large social network by exploiting the core-periphery structure.

 ---

-## Pseudo-python-code
+## Pseudocode
 ```python
 def sample_E0:
 	choose (P=m00/m0): return E00.sample() # from undirected subgraph L0